The hours of subsidised care you can get per fortnight depends on the hours of recognised activities you do.

 - you do less than 8 hours of recognised activities per fortnight

-You may be able to access up to 36 hours of subsidised care per fortnight if:
+You may be able to access up to 36 hours of subsidised care per fortnight if both of these apply:

-- your child is attending an early education program, and
+- your child is attending an early education program

 - the program's in a Centre Based Day Care